-Dust and fumes generated during brazing operations can cause minor irritation of skin and eyes, primarily through mechanical abrasion.
-The materials in this product are not normally absorbed through the skin.
+Dust and fumes generated during brazing operations can cause skin and eye irritation.
 Repeated or prolonged exposure to elevated concentrations of any airborne dust or fume can irritate or harm the respiratory system, especially as an aggravation to a pre-existing condition.
 Inhalation of significant quantities of very fine metal dust and metal fumes can cause "metal fume fever," with flu-like symptoms.
 Avoid creating and breathing airborne dust and fumes.